-2020 has been a tough year.
-But with a fresh start in 2021, there’s no better time than now to hit the refresh button on your outlook and your finances.
+2021 has been another tough year.
+But with a fresh start in 2022, there’s no better time than now to hit the refresh button on your outlook and your finances.
 A new year gives us all a chance to make positive changes to help shape how our upcoming year will go.
-This year, try the following 6 tips to better your budget and your life for 2021.
+This year, try the following 6 tips to better your budget and your life for 2022.

 Tip #1: Take inventory

 Thoroughly review what you bought (but really didn’t need) from 2021 (i.e. almost a thousand dollars on specialty coffee, nearly two thousand on lunch outings at work, that outfit you charged and only wore once etc.).
 Knowing the money mistakes of your past is the first step to improving your future budget.
 Make small changes like brewing coffee at home, packing your lunch to work/school and giving yourself a set dollar amount for clothes, accessories and entertainment each month to prevent those impulse buys.

 Tip #2: Drop the bad habits

 There’s no better time than the New Year to quit the bad habits.
 Smoking, chewing tobacco, alcohol, and other unhealthy substances aren’t just terrible for your health, they can also crush your annual budget.
 Did you know that the average smoker spends about $2,000 per year on cigarettes!?
-Not to mention the high cost of future medical bills associated with the negative side effects like cancer and even death.
+Not to mention the high cost of possible future medical bills associated with the potential negative side effects.
 Quitting smoking is really a no-brainer, but cutting down on your alcohol intake is also beneficial.
 Drinking in excess is never recommended, but even one cocktail can dramatically raise a restaurant bill.
 This year, give your body and your bottom-line a break and kick the bad habits to the curb.